dangminhduc/security-speciality-note/README.md

   - Rule is for complaint.
 - Custom config rule can be trigger via resource's change events or periodically at maximum interval of 1 hour
 - When a Config rule become non-complaint, a runbook from AWS System Manager Automation can be executed as a remediation action(ex: Publish SNS notification, create an Jira issue)
-- Security Hub leverages AWS Config(wit resource recording is turned on) to retrieve configuration data for AWS resources.
+- Security Hub leverages AWS Config(with resource recording is turned on) to retrieve configuration data for AWS resources.
 It gains access to detailed information about resource configurations, allowing it to perform comprehensive security checks and assetment

 ## Cognito
 - Identity Pools can be use to give unauthenticated user to access AWS resources